akash-network/docs/guides/funding.md

 **`mainnet`-only**

-Tokens may currently be purchased on bitmax.io.
+Tokens may currently be purchased on echanges lists [here](https://akash.network/token).
 From there you can withdraw tokens to your address.

 ### Check Balance